phg2020/WordLetterInExcel/README.md

 # WordLetterInExcel
-Create a Word letter from Excel and replace Variables in the Word by using Values form a Excel table.
+Create a Word letter from Excel and replace Variables in the Word document by using values form a Excel table.